eskoimex/geny-minimal-bookings-microservice/README.md

 - Provided multi-stage Dockerfile to keep production images small.

 - Added E2E test bypass to speed up test runs and avoid Redis/queue dependencies in CI.

+## ⏳ What You’d Improve with +4 Hours

+If given more time, I would:

+- Implement full authentication & authorization for booking actions, with role-based access control.

+- Add filtering to GET /bookings for large datasets.

+- Enhance validation & error handling with custom exceptions and standardized API error responses.

+- Introduce booking conflict checks (e.g., preventing overlapping times for the same user).

+- Add integration tests with real Redis and PostgreSQL in CI.

+- Improve logging & monitoring using tools like Winston + Prometheus metrics.

+- Implement booking reminders as scheduled BullMQ jobs with email/SMS notifications.